blacklightpy/vaultofknowledge/03. Culture/Culture/Taoism.md

 While Buddhism considers desires are to be eliminated, Taoism considers that desires distract one from finding unity with the material world as it is.
 Further, Mahayana, Zen and Vajra Yaana consider the ego as non-existent and the material world as an illusion, while Taoism considers the ego as a part of the material world.
 # Foundational Books
 - Books
+	- Main Books
 		- Tao Te Ching
 		- Zhuangzi
 	- Other ~1500 books
 		- Baopuzi by Ge Hong (Philosophy, Esotericism, Alchemy and Magic)
 		- Taipingjing (Grand Pacification: Formulas for making the elixir of immortality, how to make the perfect kingdom)
-		- Other Categories
+		- Other Books as Categories
 			- Liturgical Texts
 			- Techniques for Meditation and Visualization
 			- Histories and Places